Arfa03/dalybms/README.md

 Then to get `kWh` for energy you can create an integration sensor from the power sensor. https://www.home-assistant.io/integrations/integration/

+#### New function: Set SoC Percent

+For those who are hurted by the inaccurate SoC reading of the Daly, being strange with the pass of time!
+Now you can set an automation in Home Assistant, which send an MQTT message with the SoC value in the topic "homeassistant/command/dalybms/soc" with an integer number, eg. 80, and the Daly SoC will be immediately set to this value!
+You can for example set up an automation which when the battery voltage reach 55v in charging mode, will be send once an MQTT message with the value 90, so, at every full charge you're set with you're correct SoC.

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////
 ## Italian Language: